 All its craft use a traditional mid-mounted engine with a straight shaft propeller and rudder steering for maximum reliability and a flat trim angle, making them well suited for use as ski boats.

-The current range comprises six models from 20ft to 32ft, however only the models up to 25ft are available with electric engines.
+The current range comprises six models from 20ft to 32ft, however only the models up to 25ft are available as electric boats.

 The top-of-the-range electric model, the Boesch 750 Portofino Deluxe, has twin 50kW Piktronik motors giving a top speed of 21 knots and a range of 14nm.